 Who's at the door?

-In the short time you're a patient at Women & Infants, you can expect many people in your room.
-Family and friends will want to see you, but staff at the hospital must also check in to make sure you have all the information and support you need.
+In the short time you're a patient at Women & Infants, you can expect a variety of people who visit your room to support you during your stay.
+Family and friends will want to see you, but staff at the hospital must also check-in to make sure you have all the information and support you need.

 The following people may stop in your room while you're here: